microsoft/Accera/docs/Manual/04 Fusing.md

 The fusing dimension comes with certain constraints that are discussed from the `safety` perspective with examples.

 ### Constraint 1: the fusing dimension is executed sequentially
-Unlike other dimensions that allow parallelization and vectorization (parallelization and vectorization are presented in [Section 7](<07%20Plans%20-%20Vectorization%20and%20Parallelization.md>) ), the fusing dimension can neither be parallelized nor vectorized.
-It has an inherent execution constraint and must be executed sequentially.
-However, this sequential execution constraint allows the safety guarantee discussed below.
+Unlike other dimensions that allow parallelization, vectorization, or tensorization (see [Section 7](<07%20Plans%20-%20Vectorization%20and%20Parallelization.md>) ), none of these operations can be applied to the fusing dimension.
+The fusing dimension must be executed sequentially.
+This constraint enables the safety guarantee discussed below.

 ### Safety
 Before applying any subsequent transformations, the fused schedule is always logically equal to executing the original schedules sequentially.
 However, is it safe?
 Recall that a schedule is considered safe if the underlying logic is guaranteed to be unchanged regardless of the applied transformation.
-Nonetheless, the safety of the fused schedule depends on the circumstances under which it is transformed.
-Consider the below discussed cases to understand how the safety of a fully fused schedule works:
+The safety of a fused schedule depends on circumstances that may break logic equivalence:

-Accera guarantees the preservation of the fused schedules *for each value of the fused dimensions*, regardless of how the fused schedule is transformed.
+Accera preserves the order of the fused schedules *for each value of the fused dimensions*, regardless of how the fused schedule is transformed.
 For example, in the example above, the fused dimensions are `i` and `j`.
 Therefore, for any concrete value of `i` and `j`, the corresponding operation from `schedule0` is guaranteed to execute before the corresponding operation from `schedule1`, regardless of how the fused schedule is transformed.
 More specifically, for each `i` and `j`, the operation `C[i, j] += A[i, j]` is guaranteed to execute before the operation `C[i, j] *= B[i, j]`, no matter how we transform the fused schedule.
 Since those are the only operations that interact with `C[i,j]`, the Accera guarantee is sufficient, and we can claim that the fused schedule is safe.
 With this assurance, the programmer can apply any sequence of transformations without worrying about the correctness of the resulting implementation.

 However, not every fusing operation creates a safe schedule.
 For example, consider a scenario where we fused `schedule0` and `schedule1` differently:
 ```python